"I've caught a fish! I got a fish!" A young boy yells excitedly, swaying his first trophy as water sprinkles all over his shirt. "Look, father, look!"

 "Yeah, yeah, I know.
 Beast lurks in the woods blablabla - Yeah, I'm well aware."
 He uninterestedly declared.
 Clearly, you're not.
 Ruina muttered in her head.
 "But the thing is, big sis, they're not here."
 Anton is stubborn.
 Being aware of his surroundings is not in his nature.
 Ruina thanks whatever beings that kept Anton safe whenever he wanders alone.

 "You can't be too complacent.
-It's better to be safe than be sorry."
+It's better to be safe than to regret it later."
 She calmly spoke the truth.
 What she sees in the woods earlier is an example of it.

 "Woah, I'm beat!
 My legs are going numb from that walking."
-Anton spoke, placing the basket at the table slumping on the chair nearby.
+Anton spoke, placing the basket at the table slumping on the chair nearby clearly forgetting something.

 "ANTON!"
 Mrs. Degget roared from another room.

-Anton, sensing danger, quickly stands on his feet, "Big sis, if Mom asks where I am tell her I'm at my friend's house."
-Scared, he runs to the window taking a leap after saying, "Don't tell her I was with you earlier!"
+"Crap!"
+Anton, sensing danger, instantly rises on his feet, "Big sis, if Mom asks where I am tell her I'm at my friend's house."
+Scared, he runs to the window jumping after saying, "Don't tell her I was with you earlier!"

-Just as Anton escapes Mrs. Degget bursts inside the kitchen holding a broom in her hand.
+Just as Anton escapes, Mrs. Degget bursts inside the kitchen holding a broom in her hand, nose flaring, hair messy, and cheeks stained of flour.
 "Where is he?
 Where is that boy?
-Ooh, I'm gonna hit that head of his."
+Ooh, I'm so gonna whack that butt of his."
 The angry mother swings her fist in the air.

 "He tells me he's in his friend's house."
 She lied just like what the young boy told her.

 "Now, he makes you lie.
-Goodness, that boy always escaping in the middle of chores leaving this poor mother to work alone."
-She shook her head in disappointment and lowered the broom she was holding.
+Goodness, that boy always escaping in the middle of chores leaving this poor mother to work alone.
+Ruina, don't do everything he'll tell you, he's a bad influence, I wonder where he got that attitude."
+She shook her head in disappointment.
+Outside, Mr. Degget sneezes loudly confused as it's not yet winter.

 "I will help you."